exequielmoneva/products-admin-and-DB/README.md

 ```

 # TO-DO
-- Add seeded users for the user endpoint
 - Get variables from .env file
 - run RabbitMQ from a localhost on Docker
 - Unit and integration tests over Dockerized code